-Harley-Davidson to shift motorbike production overseas over EU tariffs
+Trump criticises Harley-Davidson plan to shift production overseas to avoid EU tariffs

 -

-Harley-Davidson to shift motorbike production overseas over EU tariffs
+Trump criticises Harley-Davidson plan to shift production overseas to avoid EU tariffs

 Harley-Davidson will begin to shift the production of motorcycles headed for Europe from the US to factories overseas as it faces spiralling costs from tariffs.